+Table 4.1: Main Features of Each Type of Loop.

-Break & continue
+Break and continue

 In C, the break and continue statements are used to control the flow of loops.
 They provide a way to exit loops or skip to the next iteration, enhancing the flexibility and functionality of your loop constructs.
-Here's a detailed explanation of each:
+Here is a detailed explanation of each:

-break statement

-The break statement is used to terminate the current loop or switch statement immediately.
+break statement: The break statement is used to terminate the current loop or switch statement immediately.
 When break is encountered, the program control jumps to the statement following the loop or switch.

-Usage
+Usage:

 To exit a loop prematurely based on a condition.